Facet thermal ablation — minimally invasive surgery for facet arthritis

 Facet Thermal Ablation procedure explained by Jeffrey Nees, M.D.

-Advantages of having Laser Spine Institute's facet thermal ablation include:
+Advantages of Laser Spine Institute's minimally invasive spine surgery: